What is business coaching definition?

-A report by the Personnel Management Association revealed that executives who received training and training increased their productivity by 86%, compared to a 22% increase in productivity among executives who only received training.
+A report by the Personnel Management Association revealed that executives who received training and coaching increased their productivity by 86%, compared to a 22% increase in productivity among executives who only received training.
 You can expect your coach to ask you questions you may never have thought of before, which will help you explore and discover your real values, mission, fears, and way of thinking.
 When it comes to the duration of business coaching, various business advisors employ different methods to achieve results, so the time required may vary from one business coach to another.
 Trainers specializing in Turnaround specialize in companies on the verge of liquidation and work to renew them.
+These trainers are equipped with the skills needed to get companies out of these challenges and the legal skills needed to do so.
+Probably the first thing you should expect from coaches are questions, a lot of open-ended questions.

 Edmund Thomas